How the Data Kinetics consumer Insights engine weights & combines multiple sources

 Sources and their strengths and weaknesses.

 Social media as a source: for example you can see how we explain that social media is excellent for consumers identifying themselves as category participants, enabling us to find them and extract them.
-With AI then able to give a highly accurate analysis of these consumers affinities, psychology, opportunities and issues and channel usage – income level is however inferred and not accurate.
+Using AI, we are able to give a highly accurate analysis of these consumers affinities, psychology, opportunities and issues and channel usage – income level is however inferred and not accurate on this channel

-When it comes to Ethnography, it provides strong observational and direct analysis but it is not relied on for trend as volume inhibits accurate pattern growth prediction.
+When it comes to Ethnography, it provides strong observational and direct analysis but it is not relied on for trend as volume inhibits accurate pattern detection and trend direction prediction.

 Survey enables strong answers to specific questions, but it is skewed by the knowledge the survey giver is being evaluated, so it is used as overlay to support / detract from Social & Ethnography sources.